New York City Council: History

-In 1989, the Supreme Court ruled that the Board of Estimate also violated the one-person, one-vote mandate.
+In 1989, the U.S. Supreme Court held that the Board of Estimate's structure was inconsistent with the Equal Protection Clause of the Fourteenth Amendment because, although the boroughs had widely disparate populations, each had equal representation on the board.
 In response, the new Charter abolished the Board of Estimate and provided for the redrawing of the council district lines to increase minority representation on the council.
 It also increased the number of Council Members from 35 to 51.
 The council was then granted full power over the municipal budget, as well as authority over zoning, land use and franchises.
-In 1993 the New York City Council voted to rename the position of president of the city council to the Public Advocate.
-As the presiding officer, the Public Advocate was an ex officio member of all committees in the council, and in that capacity had the right to introduce and co-sponsor legislation.
-However the city charter revision of 2002 transferred the duties of presiding officer from the Public Advocate to the Council Speaker; the Public Advocate remains a non-voting member of the council.
+In 1993 the New York City Council voted to rename the position of president of the city council to the public advocate.
+As the presiding officer, the public advocate was an ex officio member of all committees in the council, and in that capacity had the right to introduce and co-sponsor legislation.
+However the city charter revision of 2002 transferred the duties of presiding officer from the public advocate to the council speaker; the public advocate remains a non-voting member of the council.

 In 2022, the composition of first female majority City Council included the first Muslim woman, the first South Asian members, and the first openly gay Black woman.

 Term limits

 A two-term limit was imposed on city council members and citywide elected officials in a 1993 referendum.
 The movement to introduce term limits was led by Ronald Lauder, the heir to the Estée Lauder fortune.
 In 1996, voters turned down a council proposal to extend term limits.
 Lauder spent $4 million on the two referendums.

 However, in 2008, under pressure from Mayor Michael Bloomberg (who, like many Council members, was facing the end of his two-term limit at that time), the council voted 29–22 to extend the limit to three terms; the council also defeated (by a vote of 22–28, with one abstention) a proposal to submit the issue to public referendum.

 Legal challenges to the extension of term limits failed in federal court.
 The original decision by Judge Charles Sifton of the United States District Court for the Eastern District of New York (Long Island, Brooklyn, Queens and Staten Island) was upheld by a three-judge panel of the United States Court of Appeals for the Second Circuit (Vermont, Connecticut and New York), and a proposal in the New York State Legislature to override the extension was not passed.

 Voters voted to reinstate the two-term limit law in another referendum in 2010.
-However, according to The New York Times, incumbent members of the city council who were elected prior to the 2010 referendum “will still be allowed to run for a third term.
-People in office before 2010 were eligible for three terms.”
+However, according to The New York Times, incumbent members of the city council who were elected prior to the 2010 referendum "will still be allowed to run for a third term.
+People in office before 2010 were eligible for three terms."